datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 MongoDB offers an update mode which allows clients to [add items to a set](https://mongodb.github.io/mongo-java-driver/4.7/apidocs/mongodb-driver-core/com/mongodb/client/model/Updates.html#addToSet(java.lang.String,TItem)), for example.
 This would avoid the need to go back to the client to ask them to construct the final state of a collection.

+#### Implementation of PATCH with json-patch format

+Client sends its update request in json-patch or some other delta format.
+GMS will reject the update if the "previous" side of the delta does not match.
+This closely matches the work in https://github.com/datahub-project/datahub/pull/5901.

 ### Change Processor